Tarren69/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-Simple Respository for Training
+This is just simple respository for training purposes.